neos-sdi/adfsmfa/README.md

 * Full support for ADFS 2019 themes

 ## Remarks
-* Due to security, solution must be signed in Visual Studio with a certificate .pfx
+* Due to security, Developers must sign their Visual Studio Solution with a certificate .pfx
 * You must deploy the solution on each of your ADFS servers, not on Proxy Servers.
 * To work with ADDS, the ADFS Service account must have read and write to users properties.
 * To work with SQL Server Database, you must deploy the database on a separate SQL Server (WID & replication is not supported)